xing/mango/README.md

 In order to use this plugin you will need to to have [Docker](https://www.docker.com/) installed on the machine you are using.
 Documentation on how to set it up properly on a Linux (ubuntu) machine can be found [here](docs/docker-linux.md).

 If you need an Android Virtual Device (AVD) to run your tests (for example Espresso, Calabash or Appium), it's necessary to check that your CPU supports kvm virtualisation.
-We already experienced, that it doesn't fully work on macOS and are using Linux for that.
+We already experienced that it doesn't fully work on macOS and are using Linux for that.

 ## Getting Started